sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 Syntax mode
 ~~~~~~~~~~~

-jamovi also provides an “R Syntax Mode”.
+jamovi also provides an “Syntax Mode”.
 In this mode jamovi produces
 equivalent R code for each analysis.
 To change to syntax mode, select
-the Application menu to the top right of jamovi (a button with three
+the settings menu (``⋮``; top right corner in jamovi) and click the
-vertical dots) and click the ``Syntax mode`` checkbox there.
-You can turn
+``Syntax mode`` checkbox there.
+You can turn off syntax mode by clicking
-off syntax mode by clicking this a second time.
+this a second time.

 In syntax mode analyses continue to operate as before but now they
-produce R syntax, and “ASCII output” like an R session.
-Like all results
-objects in jamovi, you can right click on these items (including the
+produce R syntax.
+Like all results objects in jamovi, you can right click
-R syntax) and copy and paste them, for example into an R session.
-At
+on these items (including the R syntax) and copy and paste them, for example
-present, the provided R syntax does not include the data import step and
-so this must be performed manually in R. There are many resources
-explaining how to import data into R and if you are interested we
-recommend you take a look at these; just search on the interweb.
+into an R session.
+To import jamovi-files within an R session, you can use
+the function ``read_omv`` from the R-package ``jmvReadWrite`` (which can be
+installed using ``install.packages("jmvReadWrite")`` in an R-session.
+The
+package also contains further functions for handling jamovi-files in R (e.g.,
+``write_omv`` for writing jamovi-files, ``convert_omv`` for converting other
+file formats to a jamovi-file, or ``merge_cols_omv`` for adding columns from
+a second dataset while matching the two datasets by an index variable).
+Help
+how to use these functions can be obtained by preceding the function name by
+a ``?`` (e.g., ``?jmvReadWrite::read_omv``).

 Loading data in jamovi
 ----------------------